Lianjiang, Guangdong

-Lianjiang (postal: Limkong; 廉江) is a county-level city in the municipal region of Zhanjiang, Guangdong.
+Lianjiang (postal: Limkong; 廉江) is a county-level city in the municipal region of Zhanjiang, Guangdong, China.
 The city has an area of 2,543 square kilometers, and had a population of about 1,363,470 as of 2020.

 Geography

 Lianjiang lies in the north of the Leizhou Peninsula and faces Beibu Gulf to the southwest.
 The city is bordered to the east by Maoming; to the south by Wuchuan, Potou District, and Suixi County, all in Zhanjiang; to the west by Anpugang Harbour (安铺港, part of the Gulf of Tonkin) and Beihai, in Guangxi Province; and to the north by Yulin.
 Lianjiang lies 48 kilometers north of Zhanjiang's city center.